-Update: As per the Qantas website, LATAM is set to leave the oneworld alliance on May 1, 2020, much earlier than initially expected
+Update 2/1/20: LATAM is set to leave the oneworld alliance on May 1, 2020, much earlier than initially expected

 LATAM has given notice that they will exit oneworld on 1 October 2020.
 Until this date passengers will continue to receive the oneworld benefits associated with LATAM’s membership.
 However, Qantas passengers making new bookings for travel from 1 October 2020 will no longer earn Status Credits.

 This means that while LATAM may maintain certain airline partnerships (likely at least with Qantas and British Airways), oneworld flyers will no longer be able to earn and redeem miles on LATAM and use status benefits after September 30, 2020.

 Back in September, Delta announced a $1.9 billion investment in South America’s dominant airline, LATAM.
 Notably, that means LATAM will no longer be a major partner of American Airlines.

 What Does Delta’s Investment in LATAM Look Like?